emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

-# Create an EMQX cluster
+# Create an EMQX Cluster

 EMQX supports creating clusters manually and automatically.

-:::tip Prerequisites

-Before create an EMQX cluster, the following

-1. All nodes are set with a unique node name in the format of `name@host`, where host must be an IP address or fully qualified domain name (FQDN).
-For more information on configurig node names, see **Configure node names**.
-2. If there is a firewall or security group between nodes, ensure the cluster communication port has been opened.
-For details, see [Intra-cluster communication port](./security.md).
-3. All nodes use the same security cookie.
-For details about the magic cookie used, see [Distributed Erlang - Security](https://www.erlang.org/doc/reference_manual/distributed.html#security).
+There are 2 key concepts before creating a cluster, node names and node discovery.

+**Node Names**

+Before starting the cluster creation step, let's first get familiar with the concept of node names in EMQX.
+EMQX nodes are identified by their names.
+A node name consists of two parts, node name and host, separated with `@`, for example, `emqx@s1.emqx.io`.
+The host part must either be the IP address or FQDN (`myhost.example.domain`), for example:

+- For EMQX node deployed on server `s1.emqx.io`, the node name should be `emqx@s1.emqx.io`;
+- If this server has a static IP (`192.168.0.10`), the node name should be `emqx@192.168.0.10`.

+::: tip Tip
+EMQX node names are immutable, as they are baked into the database schema and data files.
+Therefore, it is recommended to use static FQDNs for EMQX node names.
 :::

-## Node discovery
+**Node Discovery**

 EMQX's clustering feature is based on the [Ekka](https://github.com/emqx/ekka) library, a cluster management library developed for Erlang/OTP applications.